Snyk

 Select "Upload Vulnerability Report"

 The next screen prompts you to connect to your code repository.
-Mobb currently supports GitHub and GitLab as SCM tools.
+Mobb currently supports GitHub, GitLab, Azure DevOps and Bitbucket as SCM tools.

 You can either use the “Pick a repository from your list” where Mobb will prompt you to connect to your repository, or use the second option - “Add a specific code repository” to supply the URL.

-• Pick a repository from your list - This option provides you the ability to look up your connected GitHub or GitLab accounts to pick a repository
+Pick a repository from your list - This option provides you the ability to look up your connected GitHub, GitLab, Azure Repo or Bitbucket Cloud accounts to pick a repository

 Once you have connected your repository, you are ready to run the analysis.
 To do so, click on “Continue”.